shujaurrahman/shujaurrahman/README.md

 - 👯 I’m looking to collaborate on projects that are related to web development.
 - 🌱 I’m currently exploring.
 - :pencil2: I Write blogs Sometimes: [Blogs](https://rahmansahab210.blogspot.com/)
-- :musical_note: I love to hear music.
+- :musical_note: I love to music.
 - 📫 How to reach me: **shujaurrehman210@gmail.com**
 - 👨‍💻 You can also check out my portfolio at: [Shuja-on-web](https://shujaurrahman.github.io/shuja-on-web/)